 Butterbur is used for migraine, hay fever (allergic rhinitis), and emotional distress caused by extreme focus on a physical symptom (somatic symptom disorder).
 It is also used for lung and gastrointestinal conditions and irritable bladder, but there is no strong evidence to support these uses.

 How does it work ?

 Possibly Effective for

-- Preventing migraine headaches.
+- Migraine.
 Taking butterbur by mouth seems to prevent migraine headache.
-Using a specific extract from the butterbur root over 16 weeks can reduce the number and severity of migraine headaches and the length of time they last.
+Using a specific extract from the butterbur root (Petadolex, Weber & Weber, GmbH & Co) over 16 weeks can reduce the number and severity of migraine headaches and the length of time they last.
 This butterbur extract seems to reduce the number of migraine headaches by almost half.
 Doses of at least 75 mg twice daily seem to be necessary for best results.
 Lower doses of 50 mg twice daily may not be effective in adults.
 There is also some evidence that this butterbur extract can decrease the frequency of migraine headaches in children aged 6-17 years.
-The butterbur extract researchers used was standardized to 15% petasin and isopetasin (the active ingredients in butterbur) and was free of liver-damaging chemicals called pyrrolizidine alkaloids (PAs).
-It was made by Petadolex, Weber&Weber, GmbH & Co. of Germany.

-- Mental illnesses that cause physical pain (somatoform disorders).
-A study found that taking a product containing butterbur, valerian root, lemon balm leaf, and passionflower reduces anxiety and depression in people with physical pain.
+- Emotional distress caused by extreme focus on a physical symptom (somatic symptom disorder).
+Research shows that taking a product called Ze185 that contains butterbur, valerian root, lemon balm leaf, and passionflower (Relaxane, Max Zeller Söhne AG) reduces anxiety and depression in people with physical pain.